hydraulic-software/conveyor/guidebook/docs/faq/output-formats.md

 ## 2. DMGs?

 No plans because [zips work better](../outputs.md#macos).
 The downside is you don't get to theme the 'install experience'.
+If you need
+DMGs for some reason we've overlooked, please [email us to let us know](mailto:contact@hydraulic.software).

 ## 3. Mac PKGs?